FugroRoames/RoadSegmentation/readme.md

 ### Data
 I trained all the networks on 224 tiles representing mainly suburban, semi-rural and rural areas from Queensland and NSW, with a handful of inner-city tiles as well.

+All data was obtained from the Roames georepository using Roames extraction tools.

 I experimented with different tile sizes and found that at sizes above 700 m, or below 200m, it was no longer able to highlight roads.